 Examples of qualified programs include:

 Clinical Pastoral Education (6 credits) CPE is offered by the Association of Clinical Pastoral Education (ACPE).
 One unit of CPE, which can be taken during a summer or an academic year, fulfills the supervised ministry requirement.
-CPE sites are accredited by the ACPE and include hospitals, hospices, geriatric care facilities, and occasionally community organizations, prisons, and churches.
+CPE sites are accredited by the ACPE and include hospitals, hospices, geriatric care facilities, community organizations, prisons, and occasionally churches.
 CPE brings students into supervised encounters with persons in crisis.
 It provides an in-depth pastoral experience with individual and group supervision by certified teaching chaplains.
 Each program has its own application procedure, schedule, and policies.
 Students preparing for ministry are strongly encouraged to take CPE.
 Eligible students may receive a stipend through the Office of Finance and Administration.

 Interfaith Worker Justice (IWJ) Summer Program (6 credits) A ten-week summer internship program for college students and seminarians sponsored by Interfaith Worker Justice and the AFL-CIO.
 Interns attend a weeklong training period on religion and labor organizing and then work directly with labor unions and other labor organizations to engage the religious community in workplace issues.
 Interns meet with a mentor for theological reflection.
 Stipends are provided to help with costs.